w3f/polkadot-wiki/docs/learn/learn-staking.md

 a relatively novel and sophisticated mechanism to select the validators who are allowed to participate in its [consensus](learn-consensus.md) protocol.
 The NPoS encourages {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }} holders to participate as nominators.
 NPoS encourages {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}
-holders to participate as `nominators`.
+holders to participate as **nominators**.

 Nominators may back up to
 {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominations" defaultValue={16}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.staking.maxNominations" defaultValue={24}/> :kusama }}
-validators as trusted validator candidates, and the network will automatically distribute the stake among validators in an even manner.
+validators as trusted validator candidates, and the network will automatically distribute the stake among validators in an even manner so that the economic security is maximized.
 Also, in NPoS the stake of both nominators and validators can be slashed.
-For an in-depth review of NPoS see [this](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html) research article.
+For an in-depth review of NPoS see
+[this](https://research.web3.foundation/en/latest/polkadot/NPoS/index.html) research article.

 ### Nominating Validators

-The action of nominating consists of a) locking or bonding tokens (stake) on the chain, and b) nominating a set of validator candidates to whom the stake will be allocated. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and influence among validators.
+The action of nominating consists of:

+- locking or bonding tokens (stake) on the chain, and
+- nominating a set of validator candidates to whom the stake will be allocated.

+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses tools ranging from election theory to game theory to discrete optimization, to develop an efficient validator selection process that offers fair representation and security, thus avoiding uneven power and influence among validators.
 The election algorithms used by {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} are based on the Proportional Justified Representation (PJR) methods like [Phragmen](learn-phragmen.md).
 For more information about PJR methods visit [this](https://research.web3.foundation/en/latest/polkadot/NPoS/1.%20Overview.html?highlight=proportional%20justified%20representation#) research article.